jayo78/win-backdoor/README.md

 6. wait for module code from listener to start the reverse shell
 7. use CreateProcess() to start cmd.exe and pipe stdin/out/err to the socket

-*since the cmd process is wrapped in a loop that accepts module codes from the listener the executable will stay connected even when the shell is exited*
+*since the cmd process is wrapped in a loop that accepts module codes from the listener the backdoor will stay connected even when the shell is exited*

-*If the executable loses connection to the listener it will continue to beacon every 5 seconds to re-establish connection which could raise a red flag for Anti-virus*
+*If the backdoor loses connection to the listener it will continue to beacon every 5 seconds to re-establish connection which could raise a red flag for Anti-virus*

 ### Notes: